latchset/custodia/API.md

-Key containers can be nested and named arbitrarily, however depending on authorization schemes used the basic container is often named after a group or a user in order to make authorization chcks simpler.
+Key containers can be nested and named arbitrarily, however depending on authorization schemes used the basic container is often named after a group or a user in order to make authorization checks simpler.

 Getting keys